 Communication issues, fund performance, and strategy are some of the reasons you may change advisors.
 When money is attached to that relationship, it can get messy just like a normal relationship between spouses.
 You need to ask what happens if you take your money elsewhere.
 While it may be a sore spot for the advisor because his source of income is gone, it’s a fact of life in the financial industry.
 Specifically, ask how the advisor feels when a client leaves so there’s no disappointment later.

 Also, ask how the funds and investments are transferred when you leave.
 Is it a fairly simple and standard procedure, or is there a waiting game?

 Sometimes it is the advisor who wants out of the relationship.
 Advisors want to enjoy the relationship as much as the client does.
 If a client is a burden or has unreasonable expectations, a good advisor may exit the relationship to make room for a client he perceives may be a better fit.

-Now that you know the questions you should ask your advisor, the 5 questions you should not ask your advisor.
+Now that you know the questions you should ask your advisor to find a fit that works for your financial goals, risk tolerance, and investment philosophy, these are the 5 questions you should not ask your advisor.